BlockchainCommons/Learning-FROST-from-the-Command-Line/01_3_FROST_vs_MuSig.md

-Beyond the various advantages related to its aggregatability, Schnorr also has advantages of simplicity (the math is straightforward), linearity (aggregatability means the signatures simply add and subtract), and scalability (courtesy of its compact signatures).
+Beyond the various advantages related to its aggregatability, Schnorr also has advantages of simplicity (the math is straightforward), linearity (aggregatability means the signatures simply add and subtract), and scalability (courtesy of the compact signatures).

 > :book: ***How Does Schnorr Integrate with Bitcoin?*** Schnorr signatures were introduced to Bitcoin with block 709,632, mined on